 - and 2 – Concentrated Orange Juice!
 Wow!

-I’m not sure how many people still know the DMD’s second ingredient is Orange Juice.
+I’m not sure how many people even know that DMD’s second ingredient is Orange Juice.
 “Hey, I’m getting my orange juice!”
 My wife always mocked me though saying that, as Orange Juice has a ton of calories, and the amount of O.J. in here must be negligible if there are still zero calories in a can of DMD.

 Let’s look at the ingredients comparison: